Skip to main content

 2. Edit and enhance

-• Translate the question set into any of the 60+ supported languages.
+• Translate — convert the worksheet into any of the 60+ supported languages.

-• Platforms: Google Forms, Kahoot, Quizlet, Quizizz, Socrative, Blooket, Gimkit, and more
+• Quiz / form platforms — Google Forms, Kahoot, Quizizz, Quizlet, Blooket, Gimkit, Socrative

-Your worksheets remain securely stored in your Monsha account, ready to use and update whenever needed.
+Your worksheets remain securely stored in your Monsha account, ready to use and update whenever you need.

 Did this answer your question?